thomasbattram/sva-tests/report/sva_report.md

 these medians are split by whether the data is simulated or real.

 ### Summary of findings
-* smartsva was on average 4.2 times faster than sva
+* smartsva was on average NaN times faster than sva
 * There was no difference between the SVs generated using the different packages
 * As number of samples increased and number of CpGs increased so did time taken to run SVA
 * Little difference in time taken when using 5, 10, 15, or 20 SVs